Allan Alcorn

-Allan Alcorn (born January 1, 1948) is an American pioneering engineer and computer scientist best known for creating Pong, one of the first video games.
+Allan Alcorn (born January 1, 1948) is an American computer scientist and video game designer.
+He is best known for creating Pong, one of the first video games.
+In 2009, he was chosen by IGN as one of the top 100 game creators of all time.

 Atari and Pong

-Alcorn grew up in San Francisco, California, and attended the University of California, Berkeley, graduating with a Bachelor of Science degree in Electrical Engineering and Computer Sciences in 1971.
+Alcorn grew up in San Francisco, California, and attended the University of California, Berkeley, graduating with a Bachelor of Science degree in electrical engineering and computer sciences in 1971.

 He worked for the pioneering video company Ampex, where he met Ted Dabney and several other people that would end up being constants through the Atari, Inc., Apple, Cyan Engineering and Pizza Time Theater (now known as Chuck E. Cheese's) companies.

 Alcorn was the designer of the video arcade game Pong, creating it under the direction of Nolan Bushnell and Dabney.
 Pong was a hit in the 1970s.

 In addition to direct involvement with all the breakout Atari products, such as the Atari 2600, Alcorn was involved at some of the historic meetings of Steve Wozniak and Steve Jobs (at that time an Atari employee) presenting their Apple I prototype.

 Alcorn was the person who hired Steve Jobs when he applied for a job at Atari in 1974.
 Jobs had seen a help-wanted ad in the San Jose Mercury newspaper for Atari that said "Have fun, make money."
 He showed up in the lobby of the video game manufacturer wearing sandals and disheveled hair, and told the personnel director that he wouldn't leave until he was given a job.

 Al Alcorn, then chief engineer at Atari, was called and told, "We’ve got a hippie kid in the lobby.
 He says he’s not going to leave until we hire him.
 Should we call the cops or let him in?"
 Alcorn said to send him in.
-Despite Jobs’ startling appearance, Alcorn hired him.
+Despite Jobs's startling appearance, Alcorn hired him.
 As Alcorn described it, "He just walked in the door and here was an eighteen-year-old kind-of a hippy kid, and he wanted a job, and I said ‘Oh, where did you go to school?’ and he says ‘Reed,’ ‘Reed, is that an engineering school?’
 ‘No, it’s a literary school,’ and he'd dropped out.
 But then he started in with this enthusiasm for technology, and he had a spark.
 He was eighteen years old so he had to be cheap.
 And so I hired him!"

 Atari co-founder Nolan Bushnell noted that Jobs was "brilliant, curious, and aggressive," but soon it was apparent that Jobs could also be very difficult to work with, openly mocking other employees and making several enemies in the process.
 To make matters worse, he had significant body odor.
 Jobs adhered to a fruitarian diet, and believed (incorrectly) that it prevented body odor, so he did not shower regularly or use deodorant.
 Unfazed by the complaints, Alcorn resolved the problem by having Jobs work only at night.